Music and Medicine

 - Play a role in reducing physician burnout

-As part of our committee, we would like to feature providers and programs that are championing music and medicine.
+As part of our committee efforts, we would like to feature providers and programs that bring together music and medicine.
 We aim to encourage providers to consider music to be “prescribed” in their practice, and to possibly arrange performances in their clinic or hospital for patients.

 We invite all members of AMWA to join the committee, and we welcome feedback and ideas.
 We are eager to be your musical mentors in medicine and hope that you wish to become “AMWA music ambassadors!”
-Please feel free to contact us for guidance through AMWA.
+Please feel free to contact the American Medical Women’s Association for guidance.

 Founding members of AMWA’s Music and Medicine Committee,

 Co-Chairs: Dr. Tina Wang and Dr. Mary Rorro